winngwephyo9/TestingNote/README.md

 // --- Scene Setup, Camera, Renderer, Lighting, Controls ---
 const scene = new THREE.Scene();
-// scene.background = new THREE.Color(0xcccccc);
-// scene.background = new THREE.Color(0xe8e8e8); // A very light gray
-// Option B: Gradient Background (More advanced)
-// To achieve a gradient, we add a background plane with a custom shader.

 // --- Autodesk-Style Gradient Background ---
-// This creates a plane that always fills the camera's view. const backgroundGeometry = new THREE.PlaneGeometry(2, 2, 1, 1);
+const backgroundGeometry = new THREE.PlaneGeometry(2, 2, 1, 1);
 const backgroundMaterial = new THREE.ShaderMaterial({
-    // This GLSL code runs on the GPU
     vertexShader: `
         varying vec2 vUv;
         void main() {